Symphonic Score

 About Symphonic Score

-“A composition is a set of relationships which are felt by the artist and if they are profoundly felt that composition will have a very powerful feeling.
+“A composition is a set of relationships which are felt by the artist, and if they are profoundly felt, that composition will have a very powerful feeling.
 It will attract spirit.”
 Otto Rogers

-He acquired his MA in Fine Art from the University of Wisconsin and later taught art at the University of Saskatchewan for 29 years.
-Rogers also participated in the Emma Lake Workshops in BC which attracted some of North America’s finest artists.
-His work is held in private and more than 30 public collections including: the Art Gallery of Ontario, the National Gallery of Canada, and the Museum of Fine Arts in Boston.
+Otto Rogers (1935-2019) was born in Saskatchewan and acquired his MA in Fine Arts from the University of Wisconsin.
+He later taught art at the University of Saskatchewan for 30 years.
+His work is included in more than 30 public collections across Canada, including the Art Gallery of Ontario, the McMichael Canadian Collection, and the National Gallery of Canada.
+Roger’s work is also in the Museu d’Art Contemporani de Barcelona and the National Gallery of Iceland, as well as numerous private and corporate collections.